Body of 10-year-old girl missing for days found in plastic bag in shed, stepmom arrested

 On Wednesday, the alert was canceled when Skylea's body was found in a plastic bag in the backyard shed.

-Police said the 10-year-old was likely killed between 4:30 p.m. and 6 p.m. on Saturday, and preliminary evidence indicates she was strangled, though an autopsy would be performed to verify her cause of death.
+Police said the 10-year-old was likely killed between 4:30 p.m. and 6 p.m. on Saturday.
+An autopsy confirmed the child's cause of death was asphyxia by strangulation and the manner of death was homicide.

 The Gas City Police Department, Indiana State Police, Grant County Sheriff's Office and Gas City residents had scoured areas near Skylea's home and passed out flyers with a picture of the 5-foot-tall, 100-pound girl.
 The flyers said she was last seen wearing a shirt with Mario and Luigi on it and would answer to "Sky" or "Boog."